bentechrw/bentechrw/README.md

+#Hi!
+My names is Benjamin NKURUNZIZA, and I'm web Dev.
 # 💫 About Me
 🔭 I’m currently working on Bentech project<br>👯 I’m looking to collaborate on backend using NodeJS, Mysql experts<br>🤝 I’m looking for connection in coding in either REACTJS or ReactNative<br>🌱 I’m currently learning cloud computing with AWS<br>💬 Ask me about anything that related to Web development<br>⚡ Fun fact is that I have diploma in non related technical course, but I'm much eager in tech